William Craven, 1st Earl of Craven (1608–1697): Courtier

 Whatever Pepys's opinion of him, Craven earned the lasting respect and gratitude of the people of London during the Great Plague of 1665 when, unlike the great majority of noblemen, who fled to the country, he remained in London, helping to maintain order and donating property for burial grounds.
+He set up The Earl Craven's Pest House Charity, with a dedicated isolation hospital in Soho.
+By 1687, it was operating as a poorhouse.
+After Craven's death, and with the plague years past, the house was sold and the funds used to support other charitable projects.

-During the Glorious Revolution, on the evening of December 17, 1688, Craven, as colonel of the Coldstream Guards, was on guard duty with his soldiers, protecting King James II at Whitehall Palace, when Hendrik Trajectinus, Count of Solms, commanding three battalions loyal to the Prince of Orange, came to take military possession of the surroundings of the palace.
+During the Glorious Revolution, on the evening of 17 December 1688, Craven, as colonel of the Coldstream Guards, was on guard duty with his soldiers, protecting King James II at Whitehall Palace, when Hendrik Trajectinus, Count of Solms, commanding three battalions loyal to the Prince of Orange, came to take military possession of the surroundings of the palace.
 Craven swore that he would be cut to pieces rather than submit, but James, when he heard what was happening, ordered Craven to withdraw.

 Craven died on 9 April 1697 aged 88 in London.